sports-club-manager/app/README.md

 # Sports Club Manager Tournament App

-Front end of an application used to distribute tournament results and updates live on site to attendees.
-Requires the back end API to be accessible in a separate deployment and a Mongo (or compatible) database for storage.
+Native [svelte-kit][2] application used to distribute tournament results and updates live on site to attendees.
+Requires a Mongo (or compatible) database for storage.

 ## Developer / Contributor information